Mongol invasion of the Khwarazmian Empire: Opposing forces

 The precise sizes of each force have been heavily disputed; the one certainty is that the Mongol army numbered more than the Shah's.
-The medieval chronicler Rashid al-Din attested that the Mongol army numbered over 600,000 strong, and that they were opposed by 400,000 total Khwarazmians; his contemporary Juzjani gives an even greater estimate of 800,000 for the Khan.
+The medieval chronicler Rashid al-Din Hamadani attested that the Mongol army numbered over 600,000 strong, and that they were opposed by 400,000 total Khwarazmians; his contemporary Juzjani gives an even greater estimate of 800,000 for the Khan.
 These numbers are regarded as greatly inflated by modern historians; the only contemporary source regarded as near-reliable is The Secret History of the Mongols, which gives totals of between 100,000 and 135,000 for the Mongol army, although these totals may have been deflated by a pro-Mongol chronicler.

 While Stubbs and Rossabi indicate that the total Mongol invasion force cannot have been more than 200,000, Sverdrup, who hypothesizes that a tumen had often been overestimated in size, gives a minimum figure of 75,000.
 Most historians have given figures between these two extremes: McLynn estimates the Mongol force at around 120,000; while Smith follows the Secret History with a figure of 130,000.
 The uncertainty is made worse by the high flexibility and efficiency of the Mongol force's operational structure, allowing it to separate and coalesce at will.
 As for the Khwarazmians, there is no similarly reliable contemporary source; Sverdrup, taking the proportional exaggeration of the Muslim forces as equal to that of the Mongols, has estimated a total of around 40,000 soldiers, excluding certain town militias.
 Mclynn however provides a much greater figure of 200,000.